The History of Westcroft Gardens

 Westcroft (meaning West Farm) Gardens is the oldest farm in Michigan still owned and operated by the same family.
 It is the oldest by 20 years.

-The island of Grosse Ile, along with what is now Westcroft Gardens, was purchased July 6, 1776 by the brothers William and Alexander Macomb from the Pottawatomie Indians.
-The Pottawatomie had camped here to hunt, fish and gather wild fruits.
+The island of Grosse Ile, along with what is now Westcroft Gardens, was purchased July 6, 1776 by the brothers William and Alexander Macomb from the Potawatomi Indians.
+The Potawatomi had camped here to hunt, fish and gather wild fruits.
 Many Indian artifacts have been found in Westcroft.

 In 1791 William purchased Alexander's share of Grosse Ile for £200 as Alexander had moved east where he purchased 6,620 square miles of New York state.